Praveen271195/Securityy-Camera-with-OpenCV/README.md

 Combining Tables

-## Instructions to deploy Covid-19 Dash app on Heroku:
+## Instructions to deploy Covid-19 Dash App on Heroku:

 1. Sign up for account on Heroku
 2. Create your App name (this will be part of the url)